Indic computing: C-DAC

 C-DAC is an India based government software company which is involved in developing language related software.
 It is best known for developing InScript Keyboard, the standard keyboard for Indian languages.
 It has also developed lot of Indic language solutions including Word Processors, typing tools, text to speech software, OCR in Indian languages etc.

 BharateeyaOO.org

 The work developed out of CDAC, Bangalore (earlier known as NCST, Bangalore) became BharateeyaOO.
 OpenOffice 2.1 had support for over 10 Indian languages.

 BOSS

-BOSS is developed by National Resource Centre for free/open source software, an initiative of DIT.
-Its activities are coordinated by C-DAC Chennai and Anna University KBC Research Center.
-Support Centres are established at several cities in India to provide support to Users.
+BOSS linux was developed by the Centre for Development of Advanced Computing (CDAC) to promote use of open-source software in India.